jerhon/honlsoft-v2/blog/2022/2022-02-05-software-architecture-the-monolith.md

 When the pattern is misapplied, software development can easily go wrong.

-### The Big Ball of Mud
+### The "Big Ball of Mud"

-This is when software breaks down and has no decipherable structure to it.
+This is when software breaks down and has no notion of a structure to it.
-Or - the code is so difficult to change, a change cannot be made to it without affecting many This is especially dangerous in monoliths.
+Or - the code is so difficult to change, a change cannot be made to it without affecting many other parts of the system.
+This is especially dangerous in monoliths since the code base is so large.

+"Big Ball of Mud" is a common phrase that comes up frequently when discussing monolithic architecture.

 ### Just Another Layer